The East Is Red (1965 film): Inspiration and creation

-The East is Red was in part inspired by a North Korean production.
-In 1960, the Senior General of the People's Liberation Army General Staff Department (GSD) Luo Peiqing visited North Korea, along with air force commander Liu Yalou.
-During their visit to North Korea, the Korean side performed a large-scale song and dance entitled "Three Thousand Miles of Mountains and Rivers", whose content was largely adapted from songs and dances during the war period.
-On their way back to China, Shenyang military area command held a party and performed four revolutionary songs.

-After returning to China, Liu Yalou had the idea of making a revolution-related artistic work by using the popular revolutionary songs among the public, which he thought would encourage the public during the difficult three-year period.
-By the end of 1960, the Air Political and Cultural Troupe sent songwriters including Zhang Shixie, Zhu Jianyuan, Yao Xuecheng, Chen Jie, etc. to integrate the songs.
-The script named The Glorious History was made and given to Liu Yalou.
-Later, as suggested by Niu Chang, they renamed it "Revolutionary History Songs Singing" and started to show it to the audiences.

 After Zhou Enlai saw "Revolutionary History Songs Singing" and "Singing Forward under the Banner of Mao Zedong", on July 30, 1964, Zhou convened the relevant officials at a meeting in Xi Hua Hall, Zhong Nan Hai, and made the final decision about launching the musical concert project, and this concert was named as "The East Is Red" during the meeting.
 Zhou Enlai served not only as the producer of The East Is Red but also as the chief political leader of the project.
 According to the oral history by director Huang Weixing, Zhou personally convened meetings with military and cultural officials to guide the structure, ideological tone, and even the naming of the performance.
 He emphasized that all members of the creative team should study the writings of Mao Zedong in order to ensure ideological consistency throughout the film, from choreography and set design to performance style and script.
 On October 2, 1964, The East is Red was performed for the first time in the Great Hall of the People in Beijing on the 15th anniversary of National Day.
 Wang Ping produced and directed the film.
 The East is Red was performed by little egret folk dance troupes.

+While the massive 1964 stage performance successfully localized the production for political elites in Beijing, the immediate transition to a feature-length film directed by Wang Ping was a deliberate effort toward mass distribution.
+To function as an effective tool for national enlightenment, the production required a medium that could bypass geographical limitations.
+Adapting the stage play into a film allowed the state to broadcast this unified, ideological template to millions of viewers across rural China, establishing a nationwide collective consciousness.

 According to the published articles by the main producers of The East Is Red, including Chen Yading, An Bo, etc., the individuals who took responsibility for drafting the basic format of the epic were required to learn about Mao's works first and use Maoism as a red line of the project.
 Performers of the epic hung up quotations from Mao at rehearsal venues.
+This rigorous political discipline and demand for ideological consistency translated directly into the film's visual language.
+The thematic requirement to prioritize the collective over the individual manifested as an aesthetic of strict visual order.
+Personal artistic expression was secondary to highly disciplined, symmetrical, and geometric mass choreography.
+On screen, the individual performer's body was effectively integrated into uniform, mechanized group formations to serve as a powerful visual symbol of an aligned and cooperative state apparatus.